 Why Dogs Get Dry Itchy Skin

-The vet said most likely our dog’s flaky skin is simply due to dry air inside the house — especially since we have gas heat.
+The vet said most likely our dog’s dry skin is simply due to dry air inside the house — especially since we have gas heat.

 He said dogs that spend a lot of time indoors during the winter months tend to get mild skin conditions like this.
 It’s (usually) no big deal.
 And Olive Oil will typically remedy the situation throughout the entire winter season.